Course Descriptions with Consultant Information

-Calculus AB/BC | Chemistry | Computer Science | English Language | English Literature | European History | French Language & Culture | Latin | Spanish | Statistics | U.S. Government & Politics | U.S. History
+Calculus AB/BC | Chemistry | Computer Science A | French | Spanish | U.S. Government & Politics | U.S. History

-This session will familiarize participants with the Redesigned AP Calculus Framework that went into effect in the Fall of 2016, as well as thorough coverage of the concepts and content of both Calculus AB and BC.
-Strategies for successfully teaching all the major topics in the AB/BC Framework using multiple representations (graphical, numerical, algebraic and verbal) will be emphasized.
+This session will familiarize participants with the redesigned AP Calculus Framework and the Online AP Calculus resources through AP Classroom, this includes thorough coverage of the concepts and content of Calculus AB.
+Strategies for successfully teaching all the major topics in the AB Framework using multiple representations (graphical, numerical, algebraic and verbal) will be emphasized.
 Resources, activities and supplemental material that promote student understanding will be provided.
-Participants will have hands on experience with AP Free Response and Multiple Choice questions with attention given to assessment of student written responses.
+Participants will have hands on experience with AP Free Response and Multiple-Choice questions with attention given to assessment of student written responses.
 Methods for using both the TI84 and TI-Nspire graphing calculators will be utilized as well as demonstrations using Desmos.
 Emphasis on topics will be guided by the needs of the participants.

 Dennis Donovan has been teaching AP Calculus AB and BC since 1997 and AP Statistics since 2002 at Xaverian Brothers High School in Westwood, MA.
 He is a College Board consultant for AP Calculus and has presented at numerous one-day and two-day workshops and AP Summer Institutes.
 Dennis has been an AP Calculus reader from 2005-2014, his roles have included: table leader and question leader.
 He became a co-author on the Barron’s AP Calculus Review Book for the 13th edition.
 He has presented at many Saturday study sessions for student review in both AP Calculus and AP Statistics for NMSI and the Massachusetts Math Science Initiative.
 Dennis is also a T3 Regional Instructor concentrating on the TI-Nspire.
 He holds a B.S. in Mathematics from Worcester Polytechnic Institute and a Masters of Mathematics for Educators from WPI.